Image: Leonid Andronov / Adobe Stock

 Overview

-Our insightful videos in combination with lively synchronous discussions with our lecturers make this a great opportunity to reflect critically on your own work and broaden your international network of transport professionals tackling the infrastructure challenges around the world.
+Our insightful videos in combination with lively synchronous discussions with our expert speakers make this a great opportunity to reflect critically on your own work and broaden your international network of transport professionals tackling the infrastructure challenges around the world.

-Academics from the Transport Studies Unit at Oxford University will be joined by experts from different sectors and contexts in delivering this course aimed at exploring how urban mobility depends on infrastructure that is accessible, flexible, and an instrument for sustainable development.
-We will look beyond the hardware of trains and buses to discuss the importance of systems (BRTs, cable cars, and metros) and people to foster a lively urban environment in various global contexts.
+Academics from the Transport Studies Unit at Oxford University will be joined by experts from different sectors and contexts in delivering this course aimed at exploring how urban mobility depends on infrastructures that are accessible, flexible, and sustainable.
+We will look beyond the hardware of trains and buses to discuss the importance of systems and people in fostering a lively urban environment in various global contexts.

 Global Challenges in Transport: Infrastructures